What is Period Poverty?

 About Us

-My name is Shantay Bailey, and I am the 28 year old Founder and Executive of Girls Do Good Foundation.
+My name is Shantay Bailey, and I am the Founder and Executive of Girls Do Good Foundation.

 Girls Do Good Foundation was launched on January 15, 2021, during the Covid-19 pandemic, as the thought of Period Poverty weighed heavily on me, especially during my menses.
 I thought about the women and girls in our country who were unable to afford and had no access to sanitary napkins and personal hygiene items during that period of time and I needed to do something to help.

-The Mission of the Girls Do Good Foundation is to provide feminine products for young women and girls in low-income families in Jamaica and since being in operation we have done a total of 30 official distributions across communities and girls homes.
-We have also given to our homeless citizens via our drop-in centers and provided for families who reached out to us personally and we have also partnered with What Women Want Ja and installed a sanitary napkin cupboard in Twickenham Park, St. Catherine that is monitored by the Founders of the NutriLife Outreach Program at the community center they are in the process of building.
+The Mission of the Girls Do Good Foundation is to provide feminine products for young women and girls in low-income families in Jamaica and since being in operation we have done a total of 40 official distributions across communities and girls homes.
+We have also given to our homeless citizens via our drop-in centers and provided for families who reached out to us personally and we have also partnered with What Women Want Ja and installed a sanitary napkin cupboard in Twickenham Park, St. Catherine that is monitored by the Founders of the NutriLife Outreach Program and another in partnership with AHF at the Marcus Garvey Junior High School.